DanielFrulane/Ray-Tracer-Application/README.md

 ![Example](/resources/example.png)

 ## About
-This project aims to present a Ray Tracing library (and a practical Application using it) developed with Software Engineering guidelines, as a solution for attending to the following client specifications:
+This project aims to present a Ray Tracing library alongside with an example of application, developed with Software Engineering guidelines, as a solution for a library that attends the following client specifications:
-1. Allow the description of a realistic 3D scene composition, such as lights and simple shapes (spheres, cubes, etc.);
+1. Allows the description of a realistic 3D scene composition, with components such as lights and simple shapes (spheres, cubes, etc.);
-2. Allow the rendering of a 3D image by using different and extensible motors for casting rays in Ray Tracing methods;
+2. Allows the rendering of a 3D image by using different and extensible motors for casting rays with Ray Tracing methods;
-3. Integrate the functionalities of the library within an Application that allows the specification of the scenes, execution of the Ray Tracing motors and the visualizing the result;
+3. Integrates the functionalities of the library within an Application that allows the specification of the scenes, execution of the Ray Tracing motors and the visualization of the result;
-4. Support textures, colors, translucency and reflections in the scene;
+4. Supports textures, colors, translucency and reflections in the scene;
-5. Define a file language that allows the positioning of objects and composition of objects within the scene;
+5. Defines a file language that allows the positioning of objects and composition of objects within the scene;
-6. Save the rendered image.
+6. Saves the rendered image.

 ## Built With
 This project was fully built in C++ using the following external libraries: